Most organizations believe engineering excellence is about skill, standards, or tools.

 How I Help

-This work is not for organisations looking for faster delivery through more pressure, more process, or more tooling.
+This work is not for organizations looking for faster delivery through more pressure, more process, or more tooling.

 I work with senior leaders who already know this is not a tooling or talent problem.